 - What are the cultural norms for alcohol in the host country

 - What reputation do American students have?
-Do my actions, behavior and dress reinforce the negative or the positive?
+Do my actions, behavior, and dress reinforce the negative or the positive?

 - Personal Responsibility

 Many people are concerned about study abroad students’ safety and security – including parents and friends, Study Abroad staff and the College, and people responsible for accommodation abroad.
 However, no one will be as involved or concerned as you, the student.
-Personal safety and security begins with the multitude of decisions each student makes on a daily basis; which includes the transportation methods you choose, whom you associate with, when and where you go out, etc. By being aware, employing cultural common sense and making responsible, intelligent choices, students can greatly narrow the risks to their own safety.
+Personal safety and security begin with the multitude of decisions each student makes on a daily basis; which includes the transportation methods you choose, whom you associate with, when and where you go out, etc. By being aware, employing cultural common sense and making responsible, intelligent choices, students can greatly narrow the risks to their own safety.
 By far, the greatest threat to student safety involves alcohol.
 That alcohol impairs one’s judgment is well known, but too often ignored.
 Although drinking across cultures is not necessarily as dangerous as drinking and driving, overindulgence, especially in an unfamiliar country, can result in equally negative consequences.

 Additional Tips on Reducing Student Risk